Healthcare & Health Insurance in Norway

 Will I need to travel to see a specialist?

 "In Norway, some of the cities and areas with the best selection of medical specialists include Oslo and its surrounding areas, Trondheim, Bergen, and the county of Vestfold.
 The cities of Stavanger and Kristiansand also boast impressive medical specialist networks.
-Additionally, Norway has a number of university hospitals and smaller private hospitals that provide extensive medical resources and excellent care," said one foreigner in Norway.
+Additionally, Norway has a number of university hospitals and smaller private hospitals that provide extensive medical resources and excellent care," explained one expat living in Norway.

 Are common prescription medications available in Norway?